jgarivera/go-shows/README.md

 # go-shows

-Go Shows is a proof-of-concept for an entertainment website that sells shows.
+Go Shows is a proof-of-concept web application for an entertainment website that sells shows.
 It is an effort to learn React and Go.

 ![Diagram](docs/diagram.png)

-## Technologies
+## Technologies Used

 - Front-end
   - TypeScript